Returned from Duty

 Wife is Margaret Little and they married in 1911 at St John the Evangelist

-Lived at Dolphin Cottage in Enlistment
+Lived at Dolphin Cottage as of his Enlistment

 Living at 3 Shaw Brow in 1919